Rajendra-banna/html5-css3/README.md

-# Build A Real-World HTML5 & CSS3 Responsive Website From Scratch
+# Build A Real-World HTML5 & CSS3 Responsive Website From Scratch.
+No Pre-requisite qualification needed.
+ The Era has changed and now is the perfect time to learn Website developement.
+Good thing is that anyone can build website with this course from scratch.

 ## Sample Application